 East Africa's Kenya is a favourite "beach and bush" destination - with arguably the best safari destinations and the most perfect tropical beaches.
-The accommodation - whether bush or beach - ranges from rustic and adventurous to family friendly; romantic honeymoon hideaways to lavish, exclusive luxury.
-Whether you want to simply relax after safari or explore and experience the attractions and water activities, Coastal Kenya has a place just for you.
+The accommodation - whether bush or beach - ranges from rustic and adventurous to family-friendly, romantic honeymoon hideaways to lavish, exclusive luxury.
+Whether you want to simply relax after a safari or explore and experience the coastal attractions and water activities, Coastal Kenya has a place just for you.

-The Kenya coast actually does resemble the images on picture postcards: uninterrupted stretches of white-sand beaches framed by towering tropical palms and warm, inviting turquoise waters.
+The Kenyan coast actually does resemble the images on picture postcards: uninterrupted stretches of white sand beaches framed by towering tropical palms and warm, inviting turquoise waters.
 Its stretches of coral reefs are perfect for diving and snorkelling.
 It's very close to the equator and you'll probably find it quite bizarre to go for an early morning swim in the sea – only to find that it's warmer than your hotel swimming pool!
-Sometimes, at low tide, you can walk out on the coral reefs for over a kilometre and explore the myriad sea creatures: from 'dayglo' hermit crabs to stodgy sea cucumbers.
+Sometimes, at low tide, you can walk out on the coral reefs for over a kilometre and explore the myriad sea creatures: from 'dayglo' hermit crabs to sausage-shaped sea cucumbers.

 The perfect way to round off your safari itinerary